Why Deliver Your Baby at Plantation General Hospital?

 Because babies have a timetable of their own, we suggest you have an overnight bag packed and ready to go well in advance of your due date.
 Some of the items you may want to bring include:

-- A comfortable going home outfit for you and your baby
+- Going home clothes for mom and baby

 When it’s time to be admitted